zoonomen-APP/Lichen_analysis/geography/by_state/README.md

 ### COUNTY (Priority 10)
 Coordinates place the specimen in a different county than recorded, but within the correct state.
 These represent the least severe boundary violations.

+## Known Limitations

+### Boundary Precision Artifacts

+A small number of records (<0.2% of COUNTY violations) show matching county names in both the stated and implied locations but are flagged as violations because coordinates fall just outside county boundary polygons.
+These represent sub-kilometer discrepancies (typically 0.04-0.4 km) and result from differences between:
+- Strict polygon-based boundary tests used for validation
+- Geographic coordinate precision and projection systems
+- Geocoding services that return the nearest named location

+These records are retained in the dataset for completeness and transparency about the validation methodology.

 ## File Organization

 ### Directory Structure